Billy-Dins/tic-tac-toe/README.md

 - function then gets value of selected square and changes with the input value of players marker key-value.

 ----- To Do: 16 Dec 2022-----
-1. Remove winner overlay if you click change game mode after win.
-2. Add highlight for current players turn on PVP mode.
-3. Add a draw alert
+1. Add a draw alert
-4. Implement AI for opponent.
+2. Implement AI for opponent.